Wondering what to bring to the farmers market this weekend? Don’t forget to pack the essentials listed in this post for a stress-free trip!

 What else do you like to bring to the farmers market?!
 I’d love to know in the comments below!

 Once you stock up on your farmers market veggies, be sure to check out the recipe library for easy ways to use your produce.
+You may also like my tips on preserving summer vegetables for winter!

 Enjoy your fresh veggies,